Russell van Horn

 William Russell van Horn (July 30, 1885 – March 11, 1970) was an American lightweight boxer who competed in the early twentieth century.
 He was born in Pennsylvania and died in Wickenburg, Arizona.

-In 1904 van Horn won a bronze medal in lightweight class.
-In November 1905 the AAU disqualified the second placed Jack Egan from all AAU competitions and he had to return all his prizes.
+In 1904, van Horn won a bronze medal in the lightweight class.
+In November 1905, the AAU disqualified the second placed Jack Egan from all AAU competitions and he had to return all his prizes.
 Therefore, van Horn moved up to silver.